vrettasm/PyStarPSO/README.md

 | [Shubert](star_pso/benchmarks/shubert.py)                                   |       D       |      $D*3^D$      |
 | [Vincent](star_pso/benchmarks/vincent.py)                                   |       D       |       $6^D$       |

+All the above benchmarks inherit from the base class [TestFunction](star_pso/benchmarks/test_function.py) which provides some common functionality.
+Adding new algorithms **MUST** inherit from the base class.

 NOTE: The "Shubert" and "Vincent" functions were tested with D = 2, 3 (for simplicity).
 The code however is generalized and can solve any number of dimensions.
 Also, the "Rastrigin" function was tested for D = 2, 4 and K = 6 and 12 respectively.